rwxrob/boost/README.md

 1. Don't Use Vim Pane Splitting (Use TMUX Instead)
 1. Set Vi Mode in Shell (`set -o vi`)

-## Day 9: Basic System Network Administration
+## Day 14: Basic Networking and Remote Access

+1. How Does the Internet Work?
+   1. Short History of the Internet
+   1. Nerds 2.0.1, Glory of the Geeks
+   1. Use `ip`/`ifconfig` to See IP Information
+      1. BTW, It's `ipconfig` on Windows
+   1. Use `dig`/`nslookup` to Lookup Domain Names
+   1. Use `ping` to Explore Hosts (But Don't Depend On)
+   1. Use `netstat -tupl` to See Local Network Stuff
+   1. Use `nmap` to Scan for Hosts and Ports
 1. Use Secure Shell for Remote Access and File Transfer
+   1. Setting Up Secure Shell on Local System
+      1. Use `ssh-keygen -t ed25519`
    1. Use `ssh` to Make Secure Remote Connections
    1. Use `scp` to Copy Remote Files Securely
    1. Use `sftp` When You *Must* Use FTP
+1. Use `rsync` for Customized Backups

-## Day 10: Manage Screen and State with Screen and TMUX
+## Day 15: Manage Screen and State with Screen and TMUX

 1. Any Window Manager Will Do
 1. Screen, the One that Started It All